Saturday, February 12, 2011

 The meeting was this week, during the second blast in Austin’s Winter of Our Discontent.
 Cold, cold, and more cold.
 Which is NOT what we expected when we moved here.
 So, naturally, I made soup.
 Again.
 This one has the great advantage of taking almost no time at all, and has a mysterious flavor that comes from the melange of vegetables and fruits, accented with a dash of curry.
 I served it occasionally at my New Jersey soup parties, and it was always a hit.
 Now when I serve it for dinner, I just add a green salad.

-1 large boiling potato (½ lb), peeled and coarsely chopped
+1 large boiling potato (½ pound), peeled and coarsely chopped

 1 medium onion, coarsely chopped

-1 celery heart (stalks with leaves), coarsely chopped (½ c)
+1 celery heart (stalks with leaves), coarsely chopped (½ cup)

 1 large apple (preferably Granny Smith), peeled and coarsely chopped